-- What are the Benefits of Weighted Pull-ups?
+What are Weighted Pull-Ups?

 What are the Benefits of Weighted Pull-ups?

-Getting Bigger and Getting More Gains
+Get Bigger and Faster Gains

-You feel and see the progress mostly in your latissimus dorsi, middle and lower traps, posterior deltoid, rhomboideus major and minor, teres major and minor and biceps.
+The enhanced muscle hypertrophy leads to bigger muscle gains if you are consistent.
+You will feel and see this progress first and foremost in your latissimus dorsi, middle and lower traps, posterior deltoid, rhomboideus major and minor, teres major and minor and biceps.
 You will get more width but also build up more depth in your size.